The Ultimate Vietnam Travel Guide

 In 2016 I made a bold move to Vietnam; a country I had never glimpsed and knew next-to-nothing about, with no idea of the possible adventures.
-This venture into the unknown definitely aided my love affair with Vietnam as every trip I took showcased a side that I didn’t know Vietnam had.
-This Vietnam travel guide shares everything I’ve learned about travel in Vietnam to help you plan a once in a lifetime trip to Vietnam.
+This venture into the unknown definitely aided my love affair with Vietnam, as every trip I took showcased a new side that I didn’t know Vietnam had.
+I’m confident you’ll feel the same and be blown away by the rich culture and jaw-dropping scenery.

 From rice terraced mountains to exotic beaches, Vietnam is overflowing with natural beauty.
 Beyond the natural beauty is a rich culture that seeps into the customs, food, and kindness of the locals.
 Aside from being an extremely varied country in terms of culture and scenery, some of the most interesting elements of Vietnam stem from its fast development, leaving a country straddling two worlds.
 It’s a place where you’ll find the youth frequenting hipster bars, yet also grabbing a bowl of street pho on the way home.
 The dynamic combination of nature, culture and an emerging urban edge makes a trip to Vietnam like no other.